Board of Trustees

 Members of the Board of Trustees represent a diverse range of experience and backgrounds from business, industry and academia.
 The Board meets four times each year in September, December, March and June.
 The President serves as secretary to the Board and is an ex officio, nonvoting member.

 The Board oversees all policy matters of the University, including the approval of degree programs and standards and budget recommendations to the state treasurer.
-It is responsible for selecting and hiring the President, who serves at the pleasure of the Board, and it approves appointments of all other college employees.
+It is responsible for selecting and hiring the President, who serves at the pleasure of the Board, and it approves appointments of all other University employees.

 Brian T. Maloney, Chair